-"As Christian communicators we acknowledge our responsibility to affirm and promote the equality of all people.
-We have committed ourselves to be inclusive, therefore, in people language and imagery in an effort to eliminate prejudice of all sexual, racial, ethnic, national, denominational, cultural, or physical nature.
+"As Christian communicators we acknowledge our responsibility to affirm and promote equality of all people.
+We have committed ourselves to be inclusive, therefore, in language in an effort to eliminate prejudice of all sexual, racial, ethnic, national, denominational, cultural, or physical nature.
 This way of proceeding in no manner seeks to deny individuality in any of these respects.
 Rather it guards against any use of word or phrase that tends to exclude people."
-(Board of Publication Policy, Evangelical Covenant Church, 1987).
+(Board of Publication Policy, Evangelical Covenant Church, 1987)

 Language is important.
 It defines who we are as people.
 Language influences, shapes and molds attitudes and actions.
-Thus, we request that the seminary chapel become a context of sharing and learning about one another, and where language used can affect and include everyone for the Gospel.
+Thus, we request that the seminary chapel become a context of sharing and learning about one another, and where language used can impact everyone for the Gospel.

 Inclusive language can be defined as the use of words in such a way that persons, male or female, youth or adult, clergy or laity feel included.
 It is not sufficient that the leader "intends" to include everyone.
-In communication theory, it is the receiver of the message who assigns meaning to it out of their own life experience.
+In communication theory, it is the receiver of the message who assigns meaning to it out of her or his own life experience.
 The use of primarily masculine pronouns in chapel has the potential to exclude part of our seminary community.
 If sensitivity is not modeled in the seminary years, future pastors may risk excluding many in their congregation during their worship services.
-With this in mind, we make the following suggestions for those leading and speaking in our seminary chapel services:
+We make the following suggestions for those leading and speaking in our seminary chapel services.